equalframework/equal-doc/docs/howtos-and-examples/basic-webapp.md

 For installation notes, see [Installation](../getting-started/installation.md) in the "Getting started" section.

 ## 1. Create a new package
-**(Estimated time : 1 minute)**
+**(Estimated time : 2 minutes)**

 This part is quite easy: in the `packages` folder, we create a new folder named "blog".
-In addition, inside this new folder, let's create the following subfolders (as they are mandatory): "classes" and "views".
+In addition, inside this new folder, let's create the following subdirectories (as they are mandatory): "classes" and "views".

 Tree structure is now:
 ```